omics-lab/VirusTaxo/README.md

 ### VirusTaxo

-VirusTaxo provides taxonomic classification of viruse sequences.
+VirusTaxo provides taxonomic classification of virus sequences.
 VirusTaxo has an average accuracy of 93% at genus level across DNA and RNA viruses.

 ### Method limitation and interpretation